 Confirm Your Eligibility and Get Started with CMF Experimental

 Does your company and upcoming project meet the above eligibility criteria?
-The Canada Media Fund: Experimental Stream – Innovation Program offers a bi-annual call for applications; interested applicants should start developing an application as soon as possible to ensure they’re ready to request funding during an active intake period.
+The Canada Media Fund: Experimental Stream offers a bi-annual call for applications; interested applicants should start developing an application as soon as possible to ensure they’re ready to request funding during an active intake period.

-To get ready for these upcoming deadlines, contact a Government Funding Planner who can review your eligibility and help your business efficiently navigate the application process.
+To get ready for an upcoming deadline, contact a Government Funding Planner who can review your eligibility and help your business efficiently navigate the application process.